Reference dose: Consensus

-Although there has generally been consensus with the Greer et al study, there is no consensus with regard to developing a perchlorate RfD.
+Although there has generally been consensus with the Greer et al. study, there is no consensus with regard to developing a perchlorate RfD.
 One of the key differences results from how the point of departure is viewed (i.e., NOEL or LOAEL), or whether a benchmark dose should be used to derive the RfD.
 Defining the point of departure as a NOEL or LOAEL has implications when it comes to applying appropriate safety factors to the point of departure to derive the RfD.

-In 2010, the Massachusetts Department of Environmental Protection set a 10 fold lower RfD (0.07μg/kg/day) using a much higher uncertainty factor of 100.
+In 2010, the Massachusetts Department of Environmental Protection set a 10 fold lower RfD (0.07 μg/kg/day) using a much higher uncertainty factor of 100.
 They also calculated an Infant drinking water value, which neither US EPA nor CalEPA have done.